THE MINEHEAD SWIMMING POOL

 Supermarket and pub sink plans for a pool in Minehead

-LAND earmarked for a new swimming pool in Minehead will be sold to make way for a new pub restaurant and hotel.
+LAND earmarked for a new swimming pool in Minehead will be sold to make way for a new Premier Inn which is a hotel, pub & restaurant.

 At a meeting councillors chose Lidl and Whitbread as preferred buyers for the former Aqua-splash site and land off Seaward Way.